 So remember to brush it off casually, and to carry on with life.
 Since we are somehow related (through Yaakov Avinu!), it’s natural for people here to have a “heightened sense of responsibility” towards others, even if that will end up annoying them.
 And remember: It’s nothing personal.

 3. It’s never too late for fixing your bills and documents

 So, you may think that if you miss a government appointment, there will be a fine or you will be penalized somehow?
 Don’t worry!
 Thank God, that’s not how things work here.

-Sure, if you don’t pay Arnona (property tax) on time, you will incur a 0.5% interest on the debt, but then again, nothing really happens unless you really go on for a very long time.
+Sure, if you don’t pay Arnona (property tax) on time, you will incur a 0.5% per month interest on the debt, but then again, nothing really happens unless you really go on for a very long time.
 Did you leave the electricity bill unpaid?
 In some cases, they give up to half a year to pay before cutting your power!
 In this regard, Israel is actually a pretty chill place to be, though it certainly pays to have your bills in order so as to avoid stress.

 4. Feel free to appeal to people’s compassion (in a friendly way)

 We just said above that we are all related, which can be a pretty annoying thing.
 The good part of it is that people are ready to go that extra mile to help solve your issue!
 That is, if you present your cause in a respectful manner.
 Few things make Israelis as livid as when they are being looked down upon or as if someone thinks they owe a favor.

 Realize that the janitor can often expect the same respectful treatment as the Chief Financial Officer of the company and not be taken advantage of.
 Like everyone else, he works hard to put food on the table and, unlike some other countries, won’t take slights to his honor quietly.
 But on the flip side, this means that even the Chief Financial Officer can be approached as easily as you approach the janitor!